heitorsilva/vagrant-moodlebox/README.md

 This box was made in a way that supports Vagrant 1.8.1 or higher.
 It also requires [VirtualBox 5](https://www.virtualbox.org/).

-After installing this box on your computer, from inside the MoodleBox directory, type:
+After cloning this repository on your computer, from inside the vagrant-moodlebox directory, type:
 ```
 vagrant up
 ```